justarandomgeek/factorio-circuit-tracer/readme.md

 This mod operates entirely through console commands:

-`/CTbind [name]` bind the power pole under the cursor as a probe (with optional label). cannot be used while a trace is running.
+`/CTbind [name]` bind the entity under the cursor as a probe (with optional label). cannot be used while a trace is running.

 `/CTunbind` unbind the probe under the cursor. cannot be used while a trace is running.